Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

-This helps make haemoglobin, a protein that carries oxygen around the blood.
+This helps make hemoglobin, a protein that carries oxygen around the blood.
 Half of all teenage girls fail to get enough iron.
-Pregnant women and those who suffer heavy periods are prone to anaemia caused by iron deficiency.
-Also builds muscles naturally and maintains healthy blood.
+Pregnant women and those who suffer heavy periods are prone to anemia caused by iron deficiency.
+It also builds muscles naturally and maintains healthy blood.

 We need 14 milligrams of iron a day, the amount in a small serving of liver.

-This is needed for proper fluid balance in the body, healthy kidney function and muscle contractions.
-Sufficient potassium and a low sodium intake can help maintain a healthy blood pressure.
+This is needed for proper fluid balance in the body, healthy kidney function, and muscle contractions.
+Sufficient potassium and low sodium intake can help maintain healthy blood pressure.

 About 3,500 milligrams a day is the suggested potassium intake, as found in two bananas and a baked potato.

 Signs that you aren’t getting enough: mental confusion and muscle weakness.
-Only those on diuretics and with persistent diarrhoea will be deficient in this mineral.
+Only those on diuretics and with persistent diarrhea will be deficient in this mineral.